trunkmaster/trunkmaster.github.io/README.md

 - Various other: NSScroller and NSBrowser sizing, NSTableView header view correct drawing, NSStepper now looks much cleaner.

 Most of the patches in Libraries/gnustep are gone and one patch was added: fixes pulldown menu display in NSPopupButton.
-This patch cannot be merged into GNUstep source tree for the simple reason: GNUstep tries to mimic the MacOS behavior which is not cmpatible to NEXTSTEP's.
+This patch cannot be merged into GNUstep source tree for the simple reason: GNUstep tries to mimic the MacOS behavior which is not compatible to NEXTSTEP's.
 Here are screenshots for the record of what my changes are (do you see the difference?):

 ![Before](Pulldown-0.png) ![After](Pulldown-1.png)